mustavikhan05/course-finder/tasks.md

 H9: Seat availability – only select sections with seats > 0
 H10: No 08:00 labs – exclude any lab whose start_time is exactly "08:00"
 H11: At most 5 distinct class-days per week
+H12: No evening classes - exclude any section with start time ≥ 6:00 PM (optional filter)

 ### Soft Preferences (For ranking valid schedules)
 P1: 4 distinct class-days (perfect) vs 5 - +100 if 4 days, +50 if 5 days